-- I. Based upon our criteria and assessment of peer-reviewed literature, needle acupuncture (manual or electroacupuncture) is considered medically appropriate when performed by an individual state licensed to perform acupuncture and when performed for the following diagnoses:
+- I. Based upon our criteria and assessment of peer-reviewed literature, needle acupuncture (manual or electroacupuncture) is considered medically appropriate when performed by an individual state licensed to perform acupuncture and when performed for ANY of the following diagnoses:

 - A. adult postoperative nausea and vomiting;

 - B. chemotherapy-related nausea and vomiting;

 - C. pregnancy-related nausea and vomiting;

 - D. carpal tunnel syndrome;

 - E. fibromyalgia;

 - F. headache;

 - G. low back pain;

 - H. menstrual pain;

 - I. myofascial pain;

-- J. osteoarthritis; or
+- J. osteoarthritis;

 - K. tennis elbow.

 - II.
 Based upon our criteria and assessment of the peer-reviewed literature, acupuncture for patients undergoing rehabilitation following cerebral vascular accidents (stroke) is considered not medically necessary as the efficacy of the treatment has not been proven.

 - III.
-Based upon our criteria and assessment of the peer-reviewed literature, acupuncture for all other conditions, including, but not limited to, the following, has not been medically proven to be effective and, therefore, is considered investigational:
+Based upon our criteria and assessment of the peer-reviewed literature, acupuncture for ALL other conditions, including, but not limited to, the following, has not been medically proven to be effective and, therefore, is considered investigational:

 - A. allergic rhinitis;

-Medical Policy: ACUPUNCTURE AND AURICULAR ELECTROSTIMULATION Policy Number: 8.01.20 Page: 2 of 9
+Medical Policy: ACUPUNCTURE AND AURICULAR ELECTROSTIMULATION Policy Number: 8.01.20 Page: 2 of 10

-- B. irritable bowel syndrome; and - C. substance (e.g., alcohol, cocaine) use disorders. - IV.
-Based upon our criteria and assessment of the peer-reviewed literature, electrical stimulation of auricular acupuncture points/auricular electrostimulation has not been medically proven to be effective and, therefore, is considered investigational.
+- B. irritable bowel syndrome; - C. substance (e.g., alcohol, cocaine) use disorders. - IV.
+Based upon our criteria and assessment of the peer-reviewed literature, electrical stimulation of auricular acupuncture points/auricular electrostimulation has not been medically proven to be effective and, therefore, is considered investigational. - V. Based upon our criteria and assessment of the peer-reviewed literature, percutaneous electrical nerve field stimulation, has not been medically proven to be effective and, therefore, is considered investigational for all indications, including but not limited to irritable bowel syndrome.

-Refer to Corporate Medical Policy # 8.01.12 Physical Therapy (PT)
+Refer to Corporate Medical Policy #8.01.12 Physical Therapy (PT)

-Refer to Corporate Medical Policy #11.01.03 Experimental and Investigational Services.
+Refer to Corporate Medical Policy #11.01.03 Experimental or Investigational Services